vpc-ccg/lordfast/README.md

 - GCC ≥ 4.4.7
 - zlib

+### Using conda
+lordFast can be installed using [conda](https://conda.io) package manager via [bioconda](https://bioconda.github.io) channel:

+    $ conda install -c bioconda lordfast

+### From source code
-In order to install lordFAST, please download the source code from [https://github.com/vpc-ccg/lordfast](https://github.com/vpc-ccg/lordfast) or alternatively clone the repository by running the following command:
+In order to build lordFAST, please download the source code from [https://github.com/vpc-ccg/lordfast](https://github.com/vpc-ccg/lordfast) or alternatively clone the repository by running the following command:

     $ git clone https://github.com/vpc-ccg/lordfast.git
 Now the code can be compiled easily by running `make` command line which builds the binary file `lordfast`.